► Latest on Bugatti's CUV crossover

 The idea is for a sexy, two-door crossover, more compact than the Urus (below) and, crucially, much lighter.
 It will share some componentry with the big Lambo, including the 641bhp V8, but with some serious hybridisation to take output close to four figures.

-As a result it should eclipse even the Urus’s extraordinary performance, which bludgeons 0-62mph in 3.6sec and v-maxes at 191mph.
+As a result the as-yet-unnamed Bugatti crossover should eclipse even the Urus’s extraordinary performance, which bludgeons 0-62mph in 3.6sec and v-maxes at 191mph.

-Bugatti may need to tap the group’s factory network to assemble the model, tipped for up to 800 units annually from 2023.
+Bugatti may need to tap the group’s factory network to assemble the model, tipped for up to 800 units annually from 2023, although he is believed to be keen to have some degree of completion at Molsheim, the company's spiritual French home.
 It’s a long way from a single 16-cylinder hypercar and an obsession with top speed.

 Driven: Bugatti Chiron review